davegutz/myStateOfCharge/SOC_Photon/README.md

 6. Check Xm=0 before walk away from installed system.

 ## Throughput
 1. Driven by ADC read of ADS1013 device (current AD).
+For Argon with EERAM 47L16 it is ADC write of parameters at 0.001 each.
+Manage this with blink logic in put_all_dynamic() of 'SavedPars' object, called with display update time DISPLAY_USER_DELAY (1.2 sec) in ino file.
+2. There is a 6 x 1.2 delay between some transient events and when it is remembered by the EERAM.
+If you're pushing buttons rapidly and repeating scripts you may run into stale data issue especially remembered charge states 'delta_q...' --> soc...
-2. Probably wiring quality drives the conversion count for (busy wait for I2C comm).
+3. Probably wiring quality drives the conversion count for (busy wait for I2C comm).
 Or could be flaky ADS devices.
-3. Per unit
+4. Per unit
 	pro0p:  amp 62 cts, 0.0320 sec; noa 200 cts, 0.0460 sec
 	soc0p:
 	pro1a:  amp 46 cts, 0.0330 sec; noa 1   cts, 0.0030 sec
-	soc1a:
+	soc1a:  delete ADS:   ~0.0015 sec

 ## Changelog